 The provisions of the Plan are subject to the provisions stated in the Appendices incorporated into this Plan from time to time and applicable to the designated Participating Companies.
-To the extent that the provisions in an Appendix for a Participating Company conflict with the provisions in this Plan, the provisions of the Appendix will be controlling with respect to the employees of such Participating Company.
-In addition, the terms and conditions set forth herein may be modified with respect to Participating Companies within a particular country to the extent necessary to comply with applicable local law or practice.
+To the extent that the provisions in an Appendix for a Participating Company conflict with the provisions in this Plan, the provisions of the Appendix will be controlling with respect to the employees of such Participating Companies within a particular country to the extent necessary to comply with applicable local law or practice.